Hot Springs in NSW: Discover 5 Natural Wonders

 Yarrangobilly Caves Thermal Pool

-Found inside the Kosciuszko National Park, the Yarrangobilly Caves Thermal Pool is a natural spring-fed pool that gently flows like a waterfall into a children's wading pool.
+Located within Kosciuszko National Park, the Yarrangobilly Caves Thermal Pool is a natural spring-fed pool that gently flows like a waterfall into a children's wading pool.

-The hot spring measures about 20-metres long and 2.5-metres deep, and you can also explore bushwalks and enjoy a picnic in the nearby area.
+The hot spring measures about 20 metres long and 2.5 metres deep, and you can also explore bushwalks and enjoy a picnic in the nearby area.

-Blue Mountains Sparadise
+Japanese Bath House, Blue Mountains

-Blue Mountains Sparadise
+Japanese Bath House, Blue Mountains

 Location: 259 Sir Thomas Mitchell Drive, South Bowenfels